apexajay-rc/Byomkesh/README.md

 Modern infrastructure monitoring tools provide excellent visibility into CPU, memory, disk, and network health, but often lack lightweight security telemetry.

-This project bridges that gap by combining traditional observability tooling with custom security-focused metrics exposed through a Prometheus exporter.
+Byomkesh bridges that gap by combining traditional observability tooling with custom security-focused metrics exposed through a Prometheus exporter.

 The result is a monitoring stack capable of visualizing both infrastructure health and basic security-relevant signals from a Linux host.